Frequently Asked Questions

 Interested students should do the following:

-- Attend a College Credit Plus Information Session at their high school or Kent State University at Stark.
+- Attend a College Credit Plus Information Session at your high school.
 Notify your school district of your intent to participate in the program by April 1, even if you think you may wait until the spring semester to attend.

 - Complete the College Credit Plus Admission Application and submit other required items, including ACT, SAT or ACCUPLACER test scores.
 All required documents must be received by the deadline.

 What and how many classes can a College Credit Plus student take at Kent State Stark?